Diabetes

 Causes of diabetes

-In people with Type II diabetes, insulin doesn’t work properly.
+In people with Type 2 diabetes, insulin doesn’t work properly.
 The combination of ‘insulin resistance’ (i.e. insulin not working properly), and a decrease in insulin over time, often occurs because of a lack of exercise, poor diet and obesity.

 There are factors associated with diabetes that are specific to men: